pmengelbert/g_library/README.md

 ```
 % gem install glibrary
 ```
 You may need administrator privileges to install gems.
-Usually you won't, but in testing on Windows I found that administrator privileges were necessary.
+Usually you won't, but in testing on Windows I found that administrator privileges were sometimes necessary.

 ## Cloning the repo
 ```